More funding for residential aged care

 Targeted support under the AN-ACC Transition Fund

-From 1 July 2023, a new grant opportunity under the AN-ACC Transition Fund will offer more targeted support to residential aged care services.
-This includes specific characteristics, such as being located in an isolated community, and/or larger services in remote and very remote locations, who do not fit into the profile of the current BCT categories.
+From 1 July 2023, a new grant opportunity under the AN-ACC Transition Fund offered more targeted support to residential aged care services.
+This included specific characteristics, such as being located in an isolated community, and/or larger services in remote and very remote locations, who do not fit into the profile of the current BCT categories.

 For more information, see AN-ACC Transition Fund.